Analysis | Trump’s crumbling Rust Belt position is almost entirely a function of how the votes are being counted

 What happened?
 Nothing nefarious.

-“It was a simple error from the state created file that we ingested,” the group’s Scott Tranter explained over email. “[I]t was caught and corrected (by the state).
+“It was a simple error from the state-created file that we ingested,” the group’s Scott Tranter explained over email.
+“It was caught and corrected (by the state).
 This happens.”

 It does.
 Another such error was spotted earlier Tuesday evening by writer Dan McLaughlin, in fact.
 Such errors crop up and are then resolved.
 (Here’s another example, from 2016.)
-In this case, the state fixed the error within minutes, and the data were soon correct.
-No phantom vote-rigging.
-Just good old-fashioned human error on a busy night in Michigan.
+In this case, the state fixed the error within minutes, and the data was soon correct.
+No phantom vote-rigging, just good old-fashioned human error on a busy night in Michigan.
+The Republican operative who tweeted the initial claim deleted it and admitted his error.

-But, again, it’s because of how the votes are counted that such theories can emerge in the first place.
-Because Michigan (and Wisconsin and Pennsylvania) decided to wait until Election Day to count votes which had been submitted and received at times weeks before Tuesday, those votes were only added belatedly.
-And since they favored Biden in general — and since more populous places have more such votes and tend to lean Democratic — it becomes trivial to layer a pall of nefariousness over the proceedings.
+But again, it’s because of how the votes are counted that such theories can emerge in the first place.
+Because Michigan (and Wisconsin and Pennsylvania) decided to wait until Election Day to count votes that had been submitted and received at times weeks before Tuesday, those votes were added only belatedly.
+And since they favored Biden in general — and since more-populous places have more such votes and tend to lean Democratic — it becomes easy to layer a pall of nefariousness over the proceedings.

-This is an important point, so let’s emphasize it.
-Maybe even with some bolded text.
+This is an important point, so let’s emphasize it — maybe even with some bolded text.

 Vote-counting doesn’t reflect actual changes in the race.

-Note: This article was updated with Mackowiak’s correction.